Powopaf/Todo_list/README.md

 ### Build Bash script
 Happy day no need to run `chmod` command I did it for you already to use in bash :)
+### Build C script
+Only need to go in the C directory and type make
 #### Note
 I will not implement interface